 This Lease Agreement may not be altered, changed or amended except by an instrument in writing approved by Lessor's City Council, signed by the parties hereto.

 XVIII.
 SEVERABILITY

-If any provision of this Lease Agreement shall be declared in provisions shall be considered severable and the remaining provisions of this Lease Agreement shall continue in full force and
+If any provision of this Lease Agreement shall be declared in contravention of law or void as against public policy, such provisions af this Lease Agreement shall continue in full force and effect.

 XIX.
 PARAGRAPH HEADINGS